openstack/kolla-ansible/doc/source/admin/production-architecture-guide.rst

 * Compute - Compute nodes for compute services.
 This is where guest VMs live.

-* Storage - Storage nodes, for cinder-volume, LVM or ceph-osd.
+* Storage - Storage nodes for cinder-volume, LVM or Swift.

 * Monitoring - Monitor nodes which host monitoring services.